chadrem/workers/README.md

 The main purpose of the Worker class is to add an event system on top of Ruby's built-in Thread class.
 This greatly simplifies inter-thread communication.
+Workers are fairly low level and don't handle exceptions for you.
+This way you can decide how you want to handle exceptions (or not handle them).
+Failing to handle exceptions will result in dead workers so in most cases you will want to do so.

     # Initialize a worker pool.
     pool = Workers::Pool.new